YechuRishi/Ludo-Game/README.md

 # Ludo-Game
-A traditional Ludo using Python
+A GUI-based Ludo game with an interactive graphical user interface (GUI) using Python's Tkinter library